Six killed as tornadoes rip through U.S. Midwest

-The tornadoes levelled scores of homes and demolished entire neighbourhoods.
+The tornadoes leveled scores of homes and demolished entire neighborhoods.
 Some 80 tornado reports were received, along with 358 reports of damaging winds and 40 reports of large hail, according to Rich Thompson, a lead forecaster with the weather service's Storm Prediction Center in Norman, Oklahoma.

 Traffic was halted briefly at Chicago's two major airports, and tens of thousands of people in several states lost power.